serwist/serwist/.changeset/popular-tips-explain.md

 feat(precaching): support concurrent precaching

-- `PrecacheController` now accepts a new option, "concurrentPrecaching", which should be a number of how many precache requests should be made concurrently.
+- `Serwist` now accepts a new option, `precacheOptions.concurrency`, which should be the number of precache requests that should be made concurrently.

-- By default, we precache things sequentially, but this can be changed by setting this option.
+- By default, we precache things 10 assets each, but this can be changed by setting this option.